MasterScrat/rl-insights/docs/a3c.md

 # Asynchronous Methods for Deep Reinforcement Learning

 !!! tldr
-    - Introduces a training framework that uses multiple CPU cores to speed up training on a single machine.
+    - Introduces an RL framework that uses multiple CPU cores to speed up training on a single machine.
     - The main result is A3C, a parallel actor-critic method that uses shared layers between actor and critic, n-step returns and entropy regularization.
     - Parallel training for value-based methods is also investigated, but results are less convincing.
     - A synchronous version called A2C, geared towards GPUs, is generally preferred nowadays.[^a2c]